reactive-python/reactpy/docs/src/learn/start-a-new-react-project.md

 If you're new to Plotly Dash, check out the [Plotly Dash tutorial](https://dash.plotly.com/installation).

-You will need to [configure Plotly Dash](https://github.com/reactive-python/reactpy-dash#readme) in order to use it with ReactPy.
+ReactPy has unique [configuration instructions](https://github.com/reactive-python/reactpy-dash#readme) to use Plotly Dash.

 !!! info "Deep Dive"

     <font size="4">**Can I use ReactPy without a backend framework?**</font>

     You can not ReactPy without a backend—this project was designed to be built on-top of existing web frameworks.

     Here's why.

     You can think of ReactPy as ReactJS server side rendering, but with a Python server.
 We rely on Python web frameworks and webservers in order to process ReactPy traffic. **This means that you can [use any Python web framework](../learn/creating-backends.md) as a ReactPy backend, as long as it supports the ASGI standard.** As your project grows with every new feature, you may want to switch backends in the future.
 As a result, we recommend keeping all backend-related logic within hook functions in order to make the "points of integration" between ReactPy and your backend as small as possible.

     **If you're building a new app or a site fully with ReactPy, we recommend using your favorite backend combined with [`reactpy-router`](https://github.com/reactive-python/reactpy-router) to create a Single Page Application (SPA).**